Medusa Model 47: History

 The company that created the Medusa M47 is Phillips & Rodgers Inc., designed principally by Jonathan W. Philips Jr and Roger A. Hunziker, who produced a relatively small numbers of the hand gun in the late 1990s.
 Jonathan W. Phillips was a gunsmith and he also worked as a computer scientist for NASA.
 He was mainly responsible for the designing of the cylinder, extractor and ejector mechanism as well as the system that is used for positioning the cartridges.
 He applied for two patents on February 3, 1993, for the “Ejector and cartridge positioner for revolvers” and the "Ejector and cartridge positioner".
 He later filed for a patent that was called "Bore for weapons" on February 27, 1996, that outlines the rifling that the Medusa was going to use.
 Roger A. Hunziker designed the firing pin mechanism for the Medusa.
 He filed for a patent on August 1, 1995, for the "Firing pin mechanism".
 Phillips & Rodgers Inc. not only produced the Medusa M47 revolver but they also made several conversion cylinders for revolvers made by Smith & Wesson, Colt, and Ruger.
 Very few of these revolvers were actually produced.

 Firing pin

 The firing pin mechanism was designed by Roger A. Hunziker.
-It is very similar to the system of Smith and Wesson revolvers.
+It is very similar to the system of Smith & Wesson revolvers.
 The firing pin is not a part of the hammer.
 Instead, it floats freely in the frame while under spring tension, so it does not rest against the primer of a cartridge.
 The hammer has a special feature: unless the trigger is squeezed, it will not be in contact with the firing pin.
 Instead, it rests a few millimeters back.
 There is also a transfer bar system between the hammer and firing pin.
 This allows the hammer to hit the firing pin only when the bar is up and the trigger is pulled.